-In mathematics, students are required to have taken, or have the knowledge equivalent to EN.530.761 Mathematical Methods of Engineering I.
+In mathematics, students are required to have taken, or have the knowledge equivalent to EN.530.761 Math Methods for Engineers.

-Students in this area typically follow either a mechanics-intensive track or a materials-intensive track.
+Students in this area typically follow either a mechanics-intensive track or a materialsintensive track.

 Mechanics-intensive Track: Students are presumed to be prepared on completion of courses EN.530.605 Mechanics of Solids and Materials, and appropriate undergraduate courses in statics, dynamics, mechanics of materials, and vibrations.
 Depending on their research focus, students will also be examined on EN.530.730 Finite Element Analysis, EN.530.612 Computational Solid Mechanics, or EN.510.604 Mechanical Properties of Materials.